-- Move Photos Library to external drive – this would allow you to “Download Originals to this Mac” and therefore the photo is available with or without an internet connection.
-This is helpful if you are in a area with a spotty or slow internet connection and need access to your Photos
+- Move Photos Library to an external drive – this would allow you to “Download Originals to this Mac” and therefore the photo is available with or without an internet connection.
+This is helpful if you are in an area with a spotty or slow internet connection and need access to your Photos

 How To Back Up your iCloud Photo Library

 Why worry about backing up your iCloud photo library when Apple automatically does it for you on its iCloud platform?

 Well, It is never a bad idea to have multiple backups just in case something goes wrong with the iCloud photos or you lose your Apple ID.
 Redundancy is a good idea when it comes to preserving your precious moments.